Samyr-Silva/JokempoGame/README.md

 The game prompts the player to choose between three options:

 0 for PEDRA (Rock)

 1 for PAPEL (Paper)

 2 for TESOURA (Scissors)

 The computer randomly selects one of the three options, and then both the computer's and player's choices are revealed with a dramatic "JO-KEM-PO" countdown.
 The game then announces the winner or a draw based on the standard rules:

-Rock crushes Scissors
+--Rock crushes Scissors

-Scissors cut Paper
+--Scissors cut Paper

-Paper covers Rock
+--Paper covers Rock